ctmm-initiative/ctmmweb/README.md

 devtools::install_github("ctmm-initiative/ctmm")
 ```

 Other dependency packages will be automatically installed in the first run of app.
-Supposedly `ctmm` development version can also be installed automatically, but it may met problem in uninstalling older version if it was installed and loaded.

 3. Run the Shiny app with